1–2 spots available for Q2 · Claim yours

 Direct compensation

 A mid-level web developer with three to five years of experience in the US earns between $100,000 and $130,000 in base salary in 2026.
 A senior developer with eight or more years earns between $140,000 and $180,000.
-These numbers move based on location, specialization, and whether the role is remote or in-office.
+BLS occupational data places the median software developer wage in the same range.
+Numbers move based on location, specialization, and remote vs in-office.

 Employer taxes and benefits